mistersingh179/nft_deals/README.md

 - For BE do `yarn deploy --network rinkeby`
 - Note BE deployments require having a deployer account.
 - Preferred to use same company deployer account so  it is easier to track stuff.

+## documentation

+- contracts use natspec to document themselves
+- `hh docgen` to produce docs
+- then `npx serve` to browser them.

+## running out memory?
+- increase heap space for node
+- `NODE_OPTIONS=--max_old_space_size=12288`
+- this should always be less than total machine space
+- also give hardhat more space
+- `HARDHAT_MAX_MEMORY=12288`
+- best to do this in your `.zshrc` profile.

+## get wrong block.timestamp?
+- hardhat maybe set to mine only where there is a transaction
+- create empty transaction to move block.timestamp forward